jibarra/krystalandjose-website/content/visiting-our-home.md

 #### Troubleshooting

+##### Sound

 If the sound isn't working on the TV, try turning off and on _just_ the NVIDIA Shield via the remote. **Keep the TV display on during this process.**

+##### Unresponsive remote

+The remote can sometimes be unresponsive.

+Make sure you point the remote to the IR receiver for the TV (bottom right of the TV).
+We've found pressing the buttons firmly can help register them better.

+Also, the pointer feature of the remote responds much better than pressing the arrow buttons - to use it, place your finger on the pointer button and use motion controls to point to selections on the screen.

 ## QR code to this page